Construction of electronic cigarettes: Composition

-Over 80 chemicals such as formaldehyde and metallic nanoparticles have been found in the e-liquid.
-E-liquids typically contain nicotine, propylene glycol, glycerin, 1,3-butanediol, 1,3-propanediol, ethylene glycol, menthol, safrole, ethyl vanillin, camphor, α-thujone, coumarin, and diethylene glycol, according to a 2017 review.
-E-liquid can contain a range of toxicants and can contain impurities.
-A 2013 study found the e-liquids tested had as high as five times the upper threshold permitted levels of impurities.
-E-liquids have been found to contain low levels of some of the toxicants found in tobacco smoke, as well as small concentrations of carcinogens.
-The FDA in 2009 analyzed e-liquid cartridge samples which were found to contain tobacco-specific nitrosamines (TSNAs), diethylene glycol (detected one e-cigarette cartridge), cotinine, anabasine, myosmine, and beta-nicotyrine.
-The TSNAs N-nitrosonornicotine (NNN), 4-(methylnitrosamino)-1-(3-pyridyl)-1-butanone (NNK), N-nitrosoanabasine, and nitrosoanatabine have been detected in five e-liquid cartridge samples from two companies in levels comparable to nicotine replacement products, according to the results of the FDA's analysis.
-TSNAs were found in a broad range of levels.
-TSNAs present in tobacco smoke, were also found in e-liquids, at different levels, in trace amounts.
-Studies in 2013 of other e-liquids had not detected diethylene glycol.
-The majority of the e-liquids analyzed contained NNN from 0.34 to 60.08 μg/L and contained NNK from 0.22 to 9.84 μg/L. The FDA issued warnings to several e-cigarette companies for selling e-cartridges and refill solutions containing active pharmaceutical ingredients such as rimonabant (Zimulti) for the purpose of losing weight and reducing smoking addiction, and tadalafil (the active ingredient in Cialis) for the purpose of increasing sexual capacity.
-FDA analyses of these e-cartridges and solutions showed the presence of amino-tadalafil and not tadalafil, and the presence of an oxidative product of rimonabant, as well as rimonabant.
+A 2016 study reported that measurable amounts of arsenic, nickel and other metals were present in some e-liquids.
+Over 80 chemicals, including formaldehyde and metallic nanoparticles were reported in e-liquids (2019).
+E-liquid can contain toxicants and impurities.
+A 2013 study reported as high as five times the permitted levels of impurities.
+E-liquids contained low levels of some of tobacco smoke toxicants and small concentrations of carcinogens.

+In 2009, FDA reported tobacco-specific nitrosamines (TSNAs), diethylene glycol, cotinine, anabasine, myosmine, and beta-nicotyrine in e-liquids.
+TSNAs N-nitrosonornicotine (NNN), 4-(methylnitrosamino)-1-(3-pyridyl)-1-butanone (NNK), N-nitrosoanabasine, and nitrosoanatabine were detected in five e-liquid samples from two companies at levels comparable to other nicotine replacement products.
+TSNAs present in tobacco smoke were reported in trace amounts.
+A 2013 review of other e-liquids did not detect diethylene glycol.
+The majority of the e-liquids analyzed contained NNN from 0.34 to 60.08 μg/L and NNK from 0.22 to 9.84 μg/L. The FDA warned several e-cigarette companies for selling e-cartridges and refill solutions containing active pharmaceutical ingredients such as rimonabant (Zimulti) for weight loss purposes and reducing smoking, and tadalafil (for erictile dysfunction).
+FDA analyses reported the presence of am,ino-tadalafil rather than tadalafil, and rimonabant and one of its oxidative products.